bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 ## Evaluation

-To demonstrate the benefits of these design principles, I applied these principles to the numbers library that supports the FPy language [7].
+To demonstrate the benefits of these design principles, I applied them to the number library underlying the runtime of the FPy language [7].
 FPy is an embedded Python DSL for specifying numerical algorithms, with explicit control over rounding via rounding contexts, including first-class rounding context values.
-The numbers library supports many families of number formats from IEEE 754 floating-point numbers,
+The number library supports many families of number formats from IEEE 754 floating-point numbers,
   OCP MX floating-point numbers, fixed-point numbers, and more.